Rebel mortar fire hits Damascus, army gunners retaliate

 Photos posted by opposition activists showed black smoke rising from the square during what residents said was one of the heaviest bombardments in central Damascus since a revolt against President Bashar al-Assad erupted two years ago.

-There were no immediate reports that the rebels, who have pushed into the Kfar Souseh district, a few hundred metres (yards) from Ummayad Square, were trying to advance further.
+There were no immediate reports that the rebels, who have pushed into the Kfar Souseh district, a few hundred meters (yards) from Ummayad Square, were trying to advance further.

 Assad's forces have retained control of central Damascus and most other Syrian cities, while losing swathes of territory to insurgents elsewhere, especially in the north and east.